-Objectives 2021/22
+Objectives 2022/23

-Following the launch of a number of sub-funds to date, progress will continue to be made with significant rationalisation of the existing range of mandates.
-The operator will be developing and launching a further series of sub-funds which will collectively reflect the strategic asset allocation needs of the eight constituent funds and facilitate a significant move of the assets to be pooled.
+Following the launch of a number of sub-funds to date, progress continues to be made with significant rationalisation of the existing range of mandates.
+The operator/allocators will be developing and launching a further series of sub-funds which will collectively reflect the strategic asset allocation needs of the eight constituent funds and facilitate a significant move of the assets to be pooled.